 Rent A Jeep

 Chances are if you are making the trip up to North Shore, you’ll drive past the Dole Plantation.
-While we didn’t purchase any tours or get tickets to the maze, we did enjoy two dole whips together in the shade.
+While we didn’t purchase any tours, we did enjoy two dole whips together in the shade.
 For me, this was just a tad bit touristy so I personally wouldn’t recommend spending too much time here.
 Rather, take a moment to walk around the grounds, get a treat, and then continue on to your next adventure.

 Kailua Beach/ Lankai Beach